The Helium 10 Chrome Extension for Walmart lets sellers research products and keywords on Walmart.com.

 - The Helium 10 Xray for Walmart often returns up to 500 products in a search.
 Helium 10 strongly recommends that sellers focus on the products ranking within the first 160 spots for the most effective research analysis.

 - Xray (and the Listing Score Widget) have been designed to work on the current Walmart pages.
 Walmart appears to be testing new page layouts on their site, so some product page results may not display data as expected.
-The software should work as expected on 90% + pages.
+The software should work as expected on most pages.

-- With limited historical keyword data for Walmart at the moment, Helium 10 has chosen to include its extensive Amazon keyword data for comparison purposes.
+- With limited historical keyword data for Walmart, Helium 10 has chosen to include its extensive Amazon keyword data for comparison purposes.

-1. Once you have Helium 10 Extension 6.6.0 installed and pinned to your toolbar, open up Walmart.com using the Google Chrome browser.
-The Helium 10 extension works on the Walmart.com tab, so make sure that tab is foregrounded.
+1. Once you have Helium 10 Chrome Extension installed and pinned to your toolbar, open up Walmart.com using the Google Chrome browser.

 2. Search for a product using the open search field at the top of the window.